 If you have any questions or concerns about this Privacy Statement or its implementation, please contact us via email at [email protected]

 We reserve the right to revise this Privacy Statement or any part of it from time to time.
-Please review this policy periodically for changes.
-If we make significant changes to this policy, we will notify you by email or by putting a notice on our public website.
+Please review this Statement periodically for changes.
+If we make significant changes to this Statement, we will notify you by email or by putting a notice on our public website.

 Your continued use of our websites, products or services, requesting our assistance, applying for or renewal of any of our products or services or the provision of further personal or sensitive information to us after this Privacy Statement has been revised, constitutes your acceptance of the revised Privacy Statement.

-This Privacy Statement applies to this website, located at www.achmea.com.au, which is operated and managed by us for us and our related entities.
-This Privacy Statement should be read in conjunction with Achmea Australia’s Privacy Policy.
+This Privacy Statement applies to our website, located at www.achmea.com.au, which is operated and managed by us for us and our related entities.

-Due to evolving technologies and types of functionality available on this website, we encourage you to review this Privacy Statement from time to time as it may be updated.
+Due to evolving technologies and types of functionalityfunctionalities available on our website, we encourage you to review this Privacy Statement from time to time as it may be updated.